Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

         - grad_f: gradient of the function to be minimized
         - alpha: parameter for btls
         - beta: parameter for btls
-        - nu: parameter to determine if the algortihm is convered
+        - nu: parameter to determine if the algorithm is converged
         - trace: (bool) store the path that is followed?
     Outputs:
         - xstar: the found minimum